ztyyLV/web-twain-docs/indepth/features/viewer.md

 }]
 ```

-### Option 2: Create a Viewer and Bind it to a Viewer-less WebTwain Instance
+### Option 2: Create a Viewer and Bind a Viewer-less WebTwain Instance

 #### Create a Viewer-less WebTwain Instance